ermongroup/cs228-notes/index.md

 layout: post
 title: Contents
 ---
-{% newthought 'These notes'%} form a concise introductory course on probabilistic graphical modeling{% sidenote 1 'Probabilistic graphical modeling is a subfield of AI that studies how to model the world with probability distributions.'%}.
+{% newthought 'These notes'%} form a concise introductory course on probabilistic graphical models{% sidenote 1 'Probabilistic graphical models are a subfield of machine learning that studies how to describe and reason about the world in terms of probabilities.'%}.
-They accompany the material of [CS228](http://cs.stanford.edu/~ermon/cs228/index.html), the graphical models course at Stanford University, taught by [Stefano Ermon](http://cs.stanford.edu/~ermon/), and are written and maintained by [Volodymyr Kuleshov](http://www.stanford.edu/~kuleshov).
+They are based on Stanford [CS228](http://cs.stanford.edu/~ermon/cs228/index.html), taught by [Stefano Ermon](http://cs.stanford.edu/~ermon/), and are written and maintained by [Volodymyr Kuleshov](http://www.stanford.edu/~kuleshov).
 {% marginnote 'mn-id-whatever' 'These notes are still **under construction**!
 They are about 70% complete, and probably contain a lot of typos.
 We are in the process of finalizing them; in the meantime feel free to submit your fixes on [Github](https://github.com/kuleshov/cs228-notes).'%}
-Please send any feedback to [Volodymyr](http://www.stanford.edu/~kuleshov); also, free to contribute your improvements on [Github](https://github.com/kuleshov/cs228-notes).
+Free to contribute your improvements on [Github](https://github.com/kuleshov/cs228-notes).

 ## Preliminaries